ml-explore/mlx/docs/src/dev/metal_debugger.rst

 Metal Debugger
 ==============

-Profiling is a key step during performance optimization.
-While tracking total runtime can be effective, sometimes it's necessary to dive deep into GPU compute.

-MLX provides a couple mechanisms to improve the Metal debugger workflow.
-The ``MLX_METAL_DEBUG`` build option:
+Profiling is a key step for performance optimization.
+You can build MLX with the ``MLX_METAL_DEBUG`` option to improve the Metal debugging and optimization workflow.
+The ``MLX_METAL_DEBUG`` debug option:

-* Records source during Metal compilation, making source inspectable while debugging.
+* Records source during Metal compilation, for later inspection while debugging.
 * Labels Metal objects such as command queues, improving capture readability.

-The ``metal::start_capture`` function initiates a capture of all MLX GPU work in a convenient manner.
+The ``metal::start_capture`` function initiates a capture of all MLX GPU work.

 .. code-block:: C++